-The University of Maryland, Baltimore Police Force is tasked with making the decision whether to issue a UMB Alert.
+UMBPD is tasked with making the decision on whether to issue a UMB Alert.
 The alert shall include, but not be limited to, the following items if available:

 - Description of the incident (type of crime, time, date, location, etc.) - Physical description of the offender - Safety notice (when practical) specific to the incident